 The Santorini Travel Guide

-The below is a mini travel-guide for the island as a companion to this Milos 3 day itinerary.
+The below is a mini travel-guide for the island as a companion to this Santorini 3 day itinerary.
 It may not have all the details about travel through the Greek Islands so to make sure you don’t miss anything, read the comprehensive travel guide.

 Money – In Greece, I always recommend carrying Euros in your pocket.
 While there are many places that do take credit card now (most restaurants, hotels, and larger stores), there are still many situations where it’s advantageous or necessary to have cash.
 For instance, car rental shops like Jimmy’s were only willing to provide the discount if payment was made in cash.
 Also, you always want to make sure you have coins on you because of tipping.
 Even if you pay by credit card, most machines don’t have a tip option so you’ll still have to pay cash.